mill-ornrakorn/STEHealth-Application/README.md

 **STEHealth** (It stands for **S**patiotemporal **E**pidemiological **Health**) is a shiny application for analyzing space-time pattern, **cluster detection**, and **association with risk factors** of health outcomes, which allows users to import their own data, analyze, and visualize.

-This application is part of ```Spatiotemporal Analysis with Application Development for Epidemiological Study of Suicide Mortality 💀📝``` senior project of the [King Mongkut's University of Technology Thonburi](https://www.kmutt.ac.th/en/).
+This application is part of ```Spatiotemporal analysis with application development for epidemiological study of suicide mortality: From global perspectives to a case study in Thailand 💀📝``` senior project of the [King Mongkut's University of Technology Thonburi](https://www.kmutt.ac.th/en/).

 ### 💡Feature